A recap and video of this event is available here.

 Maine’s state motto – Dirigo (“I lead”) – is a fitting one, especially when it comes to combatting climate change.
 The Pine Tree state has spearheaded a comprehensive approach to mitigating climate change – from establishing the Maine Climate Council to implementing a statewide action plan.
 Despite facing a range of climate hazards from sea-level rise to warming sub-Arctic waters, the state has adopted bold action on climate that can serve as an example for other states.
-Join ASP and the University of Maine’s School of Policy and International Affairs for an in-person public panel discussion on the climate actions underway and explore the key role Maine plays in enhancing climate and national security.
+Join ASP, the Natural Resources Council of Maine, and the University of Maine’s School of Policy and International Affairs for an in-person public panel discussion on the climate actions underway and explore the key role Maine plays in enhancing climate and national security.

 CAPT James Settele, USN (Ret.), Executive Director of the Graduate School of Policy & International Affairs at the University of Maine.
 He retired from the U.S. Navy in 2009 at the rank of Captain after serving more than 27 years on active duty.
 He served in four E-2 Hawkeye carrier-based squadrons and also served as a Military Assistant to Secretary of Defense Donald Rumsfeld from 2001-2003.